 Other cost savings

 As companies everywhere are looking to cut costs and yet maximize customer service looking at stock holding may not be for every business.
-Others may wish to consider looking at other operational areas such as order processes, auditing or other business requirements such as business insurance, telephone systems or IT software.
+Others may wish to consider looking at other operational areas such as order processes, auditing or other business requirements such as, telephone systems or IT software.

 ‘Just in time’ (JIT) is an often quoted example of how to achieve optimum production versus demand.
 This may not work for all businesses but business leaders can adopt its principles and adapt from them to what works for them.

 Companies like Dell and Toyota have successfully adopted JIT.
 For Toyota they work on the principle that raw materials don’t even hit the production area until an order is placed and all the elements are in place for production to commence.
 The philosophy means that Toyota can be quick to react to industry changes and also lower their costs by carrying less stock.

 In essence Toyota’s model and others like them don’t mean a reduction in quality to the customer they are examples of companies where scrutinizing internal processes first as a response to external market pressures means reduced wastage and streamlined yet effective internal systems and protocols.